Top Reasons Life Insurance Won’t Pay Out in Canada

 What do I do if my life insurance claim is denied?

 If you are denied, you should be provided with a very clear reason.
-The insurance company needs to share the exact reason your claim is denied.
+The insurance company needs to share the exact reason why they deny coverage claims.

 Here’s what you can do: